schubergphilis/terraform-aws-mcaf-landing-zone/UPGRADING.md

 The following variable is added:
 * `aws_security_hub.disabled_control_identifiers`.
 List of Security Hub control IDs that are disabled in the organisation.
+* `aws_security_hub.enabled_control_identifiers`.
+List of Security Hub control IDs that are enabled in the organisation.

 ## Upgrading to v4.0.0